-Practice, practice, practice.
+Practice, practice, practice!
 Parents have to explain, model, and repeat themselves, over and over.
 It can seem endless.
 But there are ways to help children learn faster, by taking advantage of the problems that come up in every family on a daily basis.
-Next time there's a problem between your children, remind yourself that you don't need to sigh and wish it wasn't happening.
+Next time there's a squabble between your children, remind yourself that you don't need to sigh and wish it wasn't happening.
 You can welcome it as a teachable moment!

 1. Talk about feelings.

 When parents talk to their children on a daily basis about what everyone in the family feels and needs, siblings become more sensitive and emotionally generous to each other, as well as more likely to understand each other’s point of view.
 This is true even when children are very young; when mothers talk to their toddlers about what the baby might be feeling, the toddler develops more empathy for the baby and is less jealous. [i] (But remember that this can't be a lecture.
 We always need to begin by empathizing with the older child.
 Then we can wonder aloud what the baby might want or need.)

 2. Ask questions about feelings, needs, wants, and choices.